19 Expert Tips for Perfect Living Room Lighting

 Create Reading Nooks with Strategic Table Lamps

-• Shade height: Bottom at eye level when seated
+• Shade Height: Bottom of the shade at eye-level when seated.

 5. Install Dimmers for Instant Atmosphere Control